 While the majority of water pipe bursts involve supply lines with clean water, it is still important to disinfect and deodorize the area.
 First, clean any item or surface that came in contact with water using a mild detergent and allow to air dry.

 Then mix 1 and ¼ cups of bleach with a gallon of water.
 Use a rag to wipe down items.
 For larger items and surfaces, apply with a spray bottle for the best coverage.
 Allow to air dry and then repeat the process to ensure all surfaces are properly disinfected.

 For odors, the best thing is to open windows and circulate fresh air.
 You can also use baking soda to remove odors from fabric, upholstered furniture, and carpeting.
 Sprinkle it on and then gently rub it in, then vacuum up after an hour.

 In rare cases, you may need to use an ozone machine to remove severe odors.
 Use extreme caution when using an ozone machine.
 Always read and follow the operating instructions and vacate the area for at least 8 hours while using the machine.

 9. Restore and Rebuild the Damaged Area

-For immediate service, call 1-888-443-3110 to speak with our on-call water damage restoration professional in your area.
+For emergency service, call 1-888-443-3110 to speak with our on-call water damage restoration contractor near you.
 Our on-call restoration companies offer 24-hour emergency services, 30-minute response time, and a free estimate on water damage restoration services.